fchristofrank/kambaz-react-web-app/README.md

 ## Get Involved

-Kanbas is an evolving project, and contributions are welcome!
+Kambaz is an evolving project, and contributions are welcome!
 If you're interested in collaborating, feel free to:

 - Fork the repository and submit pull requests.
 - Report bugs or suggest features via the issue tracker.